 After logging out, it is possible to create a new user registration.

 - select Sign up for a new account

 By default, the email address is the login id.
 If unchecked, the visitor is able to enter their own login id (user name).
 The user name must be unique in the publish environment.

-After specifying the user's name, email, and password, selecting Sign Up will create the user and enable them to sign.
+After specifying the user's name, email and password, and entering the Captcha text (if enabled), selecting Sign Up will create the user and enable them to sign.

 Once signed in, the first page presented is their Profile page, which they can personalize.